AI Applyd vs Simplify Copilot 2026: Which Tool Wins?

 - Simplify: Generous free tier for autofill, but the paid memory tier gates the useful AI pieces.

-3 Key Differences I Actually Felt
+3 Key Differences That Actually Matter

 1. Scoring Before Applying vs Applying Blind